-- 1 Interpret an informational spoken text - Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+- 1 Interpret an informational spoken text - 1.1 Identify the context, topic and purpose of an informational spoken text demonstrate achievement of the element - they identify the standard for the element.
 Where bold italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.

-Assessment of performance is to be consistent with the evidence guide. - 1.1 Identify the context, topic and purpose of an informational spoken text - 1.2 Outline main ideas, opinions and attitudes expressed - 1.3 Locate supporting information or details - 1.4 Identify the tone and register of the text, and any inferred meaning - 1.5 Express an opinion about the ideas or issues raised - 2.1 Prepare to present talk, using appropriate structure and style or procedure verbal instructions for a straightforward process
+Assessment of performance is to be consistent with the evidence guide.

+1.2 Outline main ideas, opinions and attitudes expressed

+- 1.3 Locate supporting information or details - 1.4 Identify the tone and register of the text, and any inferred meaning - 1.5 Express an opinion about the ideas or issues raised - 2 Give a short talk on a - 2.1 Prepare to present talk, using appropriate structure and style straightforward topic or procedure verbal instructions for a straightforward process